 - What is a positive risk?

 - What is a risk owner?

-If you liked this story and would like to gather more project management skills and best practices, download our eBook, 5 Practical Habits for Today’s Project Manager.
+If you liked this story and would like to gather more project management skills and best practices, be sure to visit our blog for more insightful resources.